Out and About

 Battle of Shrewsbury, 1403

-A few years ago, with a desperate need to get out of the house, I attended a number of 1940s events and - with the invaluable help of Progressive Publishing House - put together a 1940s-themed book.
-My appetite for such things whetted, a couple of years later I attended and wrote about a re-enactment of the Battle of Nantwich from the English Civil War, that took place in 1644.
-However, it wasn’t until July 2025 that I finally made it to another gig, an hour’s drive away: The Battle of Shrewsbury.
-It had been a long time and I was looking forward to it!
+A few years ago I went to a number of 1940s events and - with the invaluable help of Progressive Publishing House - put together a 1940s themed book.
+My appetite for such things whetted, a couple of years later I attended and wrote about a re-enactment of a battle that took place in 1644, during the English Civil War at Nantwich.
+However, it wasn’t until last summer that I finally made it to another gig: The Battle of Shrewsbury.
+It had been a long time coming and I was looking forward to it.

 THE BUILD UP